jbcodeforce/ML-studies/docs/ml/generative-ai.md

 ### Scoping

 1. Go over the [discovery assessment](#discovery-assessment)
-1. Define what the key metric is and how to evaluate the solution.
-If the use case falls into the Document Q&A and Document Summarization categories, the metric used will be **accuracy**. **Accuracy** will be determined based on the documents (data) provided and the respective questions users ask against the model.
+1. Define what the key metrics are and how to evaluate the solution.
+If the use cases fall into the Document Q&A and Document Summarization categories, the metric used will be **accuracy**. **Accuracy** will be determined based on the documents (data) provided and the respective questions users ask against the model.
 1. Define a list of questions that we expect the application to answer.
 Be sure to have a list of correct answers.
 In case of summarization use cases, we need sample summaries and sample questions to generate those summaries for document summarization use cases.

 ### Consumers of LMs